SouvikAnalysis/Kharcha/product-bible/09_KHARCHA_DESIGN_SYSTEM.md

 # Purpose

-This document defines the visual language, interaction principles, and design standards for Kharcha.
+This document defines the complete visual identity, interaction principles, and user experience standards for Kharcha.

-The objective is to create a simple, trustworthy, and emotionally reassuring experience that helps users manage money with confidence.
+It ensures every screen, component, animation, and interaction feels like one consistent product.

-This document acts as the single source of truth for designers and developers.
+This document serves as the single source of truth for designers, developers, and future contributors.

 ---

 # Design Philosophy

-Money creates stress.

-The interface should reduce stress, not increase it.

-Every screen should feel:
+Managing money should never feel stressful.

+Kharcha is designed to make users feel:

-• Clean
+• Calm

-• Friendly
+• Confident

-• Fast
+• In Control

-• Trustworthy
+• Encouraged

-• Intelligent
+• Financially Aware

+We are not designing an expense tracker.

+We are designing a trusted financial companion.

 ---

 # Brand Personality

-Kharcha should feel like:
+Kharcha behaves like:

-A trusted financial coach.
+A knowledgeable friend who understands personal finance.

 Not a bank.